 Click the Reports tab in the main navigation.

 Use the filters at the top to filter the data by project, language, or date.
-For instance, it's easy to find out who worked on Chinese translations for your iOS Transifex project during June.
+For instance, it's easy to find out who worked on Chinese translations for your iOS Transifex project in June.

-To sort data in a column, click on the bar above that column.
+To sort data in a column, click on the header bar above that column.
 Click once to sort by ascending order.
 Click it again to sort by descending order.

 To download a copy of your report as a CSV file, click the Download CSV button in the header.